-The GET method allows to read all active provisioned LPIs for a given AF.
+The GET method allows to read all active LPI Parameters Provisioning resources for a given AF.
 The AF shall initiate the HTTP GET request message and the NEF shall respond to the message.

 This method shall support the URI query parameters specified in table 5.10.1.2.3.2-1.